 Having this data broken down by month allows the Project Manager to explore why each respective figure was abnormally high or low to identify associated causes.
 While the data table is beneficial, it is not necessarily essential to a project management dashboard.

-All KPIs located above the two primary charts on this dashboard are designed to show the essential data points driving the visualizations on the rest of the page.
-When used in tandem with each other, these numbers present key information that are used to calculate variances, indices, estimations, and more.
-The resulting amounts help keep the cost and schedule in check, and identify areas of improvement and causes of under-performance.
+All KPIs located above the two primary charts on this dashboard is designed to show the essential data points driving the visualizations on the rest of the page.
+When used in tandem with each other, these numbers present key information that is used to calculate variances, indices, estimations, and more.
+The resulting amounts help keep the cost and schedule in check and identify areas of improvement and causes of under-performance.